-Medical forms must be completed at least TWO WEEKS PRIOR TO the start of your child’s session.
+Medical information must be received at least TWO WEEKS PRIOR to the start of your child’s session.
 Please fill out all information online and any additional foerms as completely and accurately as possible.
 Missing information could delay assistance to your child in the event of an emergency.
 Any medical information received will be treated with complete confidentiality.

-Medical forms are reviewed and only pertinent information is relayed to the Counselors and Instructors so that they can provide the greatest level of comfort and security for all campers.
-Please ensure that all forms have been completed TWO WEEKS PRIOR TO THE START OF CAMP.
+Medical information is reviewed and only pertinent information is relayed to the Counselors and Instructors so that they can provide the greatest level of comfort and security for all campers.
 You may be contacted by the lead staff if clarification is required with regard to any issue or condition.

 Injuries and Sick Campers

 AGO Protection Services staff are trained and certified in first responder/Epi-Pen first aid and administration and will be called upon to deal with all first aid and emergency issues beyond simple cuts and scrapes.
 If your child is sick at camp, we will do everything we can to attend to them.
 Sick campers are supervised in our first aid/camp office location.
 However, on occasion, it may be necessary for the camp to contact you or a designated guardian to pick up your child.
 If your child has a fever, rash, has vomited or has diarrhea, we WILL ask you to pick them up.

 Please do not send your child to camp if they have or may have any of the following:

 If your child is suspected to have any of the above, you will be asked to pick up your child immediately.
 To prevent any possible spread of viruses, hand washing will be mandatory before and after studio and lunch time.
 Campers with a fever will be sent home immediately.
 While at camp, Campers should arrive at camp well enough to participate in all active, regular active camp programming.